EBIvariation/vcf-validator/README.md

 Note the paths should be absolute and the directories will be present within windows_dependencies folder.
 6. Build the solution using Build->Build Solution.

-Now you will obitain compiled LIB and DLL files, in the `lib` and `bin` folders respectively.
+Now you will obtain compiled LIB and DLL files, in the `lib` and `bin` folders respectively.